JimmyLord/MyFramework/README.md

 MyFramework
 ===========
-A cross-platform C++/OpenGL framework for games
+A cross-platform C++/OpenGL framework for games.

 Currently supports the following platforms:
 - Windows